University Mission and Values

 Efficient Use of Resources

-Through our stewardship, we develop solutions that make the best use of investments in time and other resources.
+Through our stewardship and mission values, we develop solutions that make the best use of investments in time and other resources.

-We are committed to keeping our objectives always at the forefront:
+We are committed to consistently keeping our university objectives at the forefront:

 - To provide degree programs in fields of study that lead to professional success.